django-cte

 Selecting FROM a Common Table Expression

 Sometimes it is useful to construct queries where the final FROM clause contains only common table expression(s).
-This is possible with With(...).queryset().
+This is possible with CTE(...).queryset().

 Each returned row may be a model object: